ayw262/ceuy3013-project-template/README.md

 - All inputs are required.
 - All values must be inputted without commas.
-- Permitted values for compressive strength in psi:
+- Permitted values for concrete compressive strength in psi:
   3000, 4000, and 5000 (5000 only works with a yield strength of 60000)
-- Permitted values for yield strength in psi:
+- Permitted values for steel yield strength in psi:
   40000 and 60000
+- **Only the above listed values for compressive strength and yield strength will run the program**

 Inputs: